intercept/intercept-database/docs/api/results.rst

 row1 = [value1, value2, value3]

-values can be of type NUMBER, STRING, BOOL, NIL (null values from the database will be returned as nil entries in the array)
+values can be of type NUMBER, STRING, BOOL, DBNULL (null values from the database will be returned as :ref:`dbNull <dbNull>`)

 :result: ``<RESULT>`` - The result